rclone/rclone/docs/content/faq.md

 ```

 If you sync to the same directory then you should use rclone copy
-otherwise the two instances of rclone may delete each other's files, eg
+otherwise the two instances of rclone may delete each other's files, e.g.

 ```
 Server A> rclone copy /tmp/whatever remote:Backup